Finomnis/librespot-docker/README.md

 If you are not the user with id `1000`, you might have to adjust the first `1000` according to your user id.

-To add custom configuration for your librespot instance, here is a more complete script including environment variables:
+To customize your librespot instance, here is a more complete script including environment variables:

 ```
 version: "2"